MatteoManfredi/pfam_models/README.md

 ### 3. Create a New Conda Environment

-Create a new environment called `pfam_models`, which includes the required libraries:
+Create a new environment called `pfam_models`, including the seaborn library:

 ```bash
 conda create -n pfam_models seaborn